WadeGulbrandsen/moodle-docker/README.md

   * Sets ownership on Moodle directories to www-data
   * Auto updates to the latest build in `MOODLE_BRANCH`
   * Sets the Apache ServerName from the wwwroot in config.php
+* Cron jobs
+  * Update ClamAV once a day
+  * Run `/usr/local/bin/php /var/www/moodle/admin/cli/cron.php` as www-data every minute
+    Can be disabled by setting the NO_MOODLE_CRON environment variable.
+If disabled you should set up some other method for running Moodle's tasks.
 * Directories set up to file caches so they don't have to live in the moodledata directory.
   This is useful if you have moodledata on a network drive.
   The following exist in the container.